-You can define and use generic classes, structures, traits, and procedures.
-Be aware that the ViviFire standard libraries provide many commonly used generic elements that you can use in your code.
+You can make and use generic classes, structures, traits, and procedures.
+The ViviFire standard libraries supply many frequently used generic constructs that you can use in your code.

-Even though procedures are not types, you can define and use generic procedures.
-See Generic Procedures in ViviFire for details.
+Although procedures are not types, you can make and use generic procedures.
+See Generic Procedures for more information.